Skip to content

 secrets and validators

-These two folders contain your validator keys as well as the passwords needed to unlock them when starting the beacon node.
+These two folders contain your validator keys, as well as the passwords needed to unlock them when starting the beacon node.
+By default, the folders are nested directly under the selected data directory, but you can alter the location through the options --validators-dir and --secrets-dir.

 Warning